Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 *** Theme capitalization -->> const name = `${speciesNames[speciesId].substring(0, 1).toUpperCase()}${speciesNames[speciesId].substring(1)}`;

-lighten(), darken(), saturate() adjust-color()

-can upgrade sass now
+lighten(), darken(), saturate() adjust-color() can upgrade sass now

 three columns of pictures at wide screens
 	one column for narrow screens

-Check how iconification for rooms and PMs work when shrinking window.

 MORE SORTING METHODS for channel members